Affordable Housing Loan

 Affordable Housing Loan: $6,000,000 (over 2 years)

 The Affordable Housing Loan question is a new bond issue question this year that would authorize the City to borrow up to $6 million to be used for an affordable housing program.
-Eligible uses would include acquisition, preservation, production of new housing, demolition, rental assistance, housing counseling and project finance comprised of loans (including forgivable or fully amortizing) or grants as well as other related activities.
+Eligible uses would include acquisition, preservation, production of new housing, demolition, rental assistance, housing counseling, and project finance comprised of loans (including forgivable or fully amortizing) or grants as well as other related activities.
 An Affordable Housing Loan would allow the City to provide gap financing for capital projects that produce affordable housing units.
 The financing would allow project developers to leverage other state, federal, and private funds, including federal Low Income Housing Tax Credits.
 Without this funding, many affordable housing projects would not be viable.
 In the past, federal funding has helped the City provide gap financing, but federal funds for this type of use are becoming scarce.
-It is important to note that this is separate from Question J on the 2016 ballot, which is a charter amendment that would create an affordable housing trust fund to be administered separate and apart from these bond funds.
+It is important to note that this is separate from Question J on the 2016 ballot, which is a charter amendment that would create an affordable housing trust fund to be administered separately and apart from these bond funds.

 Project Example: Gibbons Commons Apartments